Randomness and Differentiability: Extensions of the results to weaker effectiveness notions

-To see continuity, we discuss an apparently stronger notion of effectivity which is in fact equivalent to Markov computability.
-Recall that in Subsection~\ref{ss:compfunctions} we defined a function $f\colon [0,1] \ria \R$ to be computable if there is a Turing functional $\Phi$ that maps a Cauchy name $q$ of $x\in [0,1]$ to a Cauchy name of $f(x)$.
+To understand this continuity, we discuss an apparently stronger notion of effectivity which is in fact equivalent to Markov computability.
+Recall that in Subsection~\ref{ss:compfunctions} we defined a function $f\colon [0,1] \ria \R$ to be computable if there is a Turing functional $\Phi$ that maps a Cauchy name $L$ of $x\in [0,1]$ to a Cauchy name of $f(x)$.
 Suppose now $f(x)$ is at least defined for all computable reals $x$ in $[0,1]$.
-Let us restrict the definition above to computable reals: there is a Turing functional $\Phi$ such that $\Phi^Q$ is total for all \emph{computable} Cauchy names~$Q$, and $\Phi$ maps every computable Cauchy name for a real $x$ to a Cauchy name for $f(x)$.
-Let us temporarily call such a function weakly computable.
-Note that a weakly computable function is continuous on the computable reals, because of the use principle: to compute $\Phi^Q(n)$, the approximation of $f(x)$ at distance at most $\tp{-n}$, we can use only finitely many terms of the Cauchy name $Q$ for $x$.

-Clearly, every weakly computable function is Markov computable.
+Let us restrict the definition above to computable reals: there is a Turing functional $\Phi$ such that $\Phi^L$ is total for all \emph{computable} Cauchy names~$L$, and $\Phi$ maps every computable Cauchy name for a real $x$ to a Cauchy name for $f(x)$.
+Note that such a function is continuous on the computable reals, because of the use principle: to compute $\Phi^L(n)$, the approximation of $f(x)$ at a distance of at most $\tp{-n}$, we only use finitely many terms of the Cauchy name $L$ of $x$.
+Clearly, every such function is Markov computable.
 The converse implication follows from the Kreisel-Lacombe-Shoenfield/Ceitin theorem; see Moschovakis \cite[Thm.\ 4.1]{Moschovakis:10} for a recent account.

+Pour-El and Richards \cite{Pour-El.Richards:89} gave an example of a Markov computable function that is not computable.
+Bienvenu et al.\ \cite{Bienvenu.Hoelzl.ea:12} provided a Markov computable function $f$ that can be extended to a continuous function on $[0,1]$ and fails the Denjoy alternative of Subsection~\ref{ss:DAlt} at some left-c.e.\ \ML{} random real; the existence of such a function had already been stated by Demuth \cite{Demuth:76}.
+Note that $f$ is not computable by Theorem~\ref{thm:DenjoyCR}.